cmloegcmluin/scalar-set-theory/README.md

 What finally worked for me was re-installing Microsoft Visual Studio from scratch, with everything and the kitchen sink included, in particular several Windows SDKs.
 Then I needed to run this magic incantation: `npm config set msvs_version 2017`.

+For what it's worth, downgrading to node 6 fixed this issue for my coworker on a Mac.

 I also had to comment out some lines of `wdio.config.js` related to the loopback host.
 I was overriding its working defaults for some reason.
 Hopefully that doesn't screw up it working on Mac OS.

 Also, because the `make integration` script was not written to be cross-platform (`lsof` is Unix only) you will need to open three separate shells: